John Stanley-2 June 1355

 John could not help smiling despite the gravity of what he felt he must say.

 “Is that the subject of another report from Thierry, your spy?
-He asked.
+He looked over his shoulder.
+‘I havent noticed him in the last few days.’

 “No it is not.
 The last report he sent me he was on his way to Sicily on some completely different mission”